 Touching Spirit Bear (Paperback)

 In his Napra Nautilus Award-winning novel Touching Spirit Bear, author Ben Mikaelson delivers a poignant coming-of-age story of a boy who must overcome the effects that violence has had on his life.
+This middle grade novel is an excellent choice for tween readers in grades 5 to 6, especially during homeschooling.
+It’s a fun way to keep your child entertained and engaged while not in the classroom.

 After severely injuring Peter Driscal in an empty parking lot, mischief-maker Cole Matthews is in major trouble.
 But instead of jail time, Cole is given another option: attend Circle Justice, an alternative program that sends juvenile offenders to a remote Alaskan Island to focus on changing their ways.
 Desperate to avoid prison, Cole fakes humility and agrees to go.